City Morgue: History

 Prior to the formation of City Morgue in 2017, Junius Rogers, professionally known as ZillaKami, worked extensively with 6ix9ine in the underground hip-hop scene in New York City and allegedly ghostwrote many of 6ix9ine's early songs.
 His other collaborator was his older half-brother Peter Rogers, known professionally as Righteous P, the CEO of music label Hikari-Ultra.
 The brothers had a falling out with 6ix9ine after he allegedly refused to pay back money owed and ripped instrumentals from the group.
 In response, ZillaKami and other detractors publicly circulated information about 6ix9ine's child sexual performance charge.

 ZillaKami had met Vinicius Sosa, known professionally as SosMula, on his first day out of jail, and started creating songs some time after meeting with record producer Bouabdallah Sami Nehari, known professionally as Thraxx.
 Together, the trio had made many projects since then, including numerous singles, some of which being "Sk8 Head", "Shinners13", "33rd Blakk Glass", and an album City Morgue Vol 1: Hell or High Water.

 ZillaKami was also featured on Denzel Curry's 2018 single "Vengeance", and in turn, Curry had City Morgue on the Ta13oo tour.
 On November 19, 2018, City Morgue sold out their first headline show in New York City at Saint Vitus Bar located in Brooklyn.

-City Morgue was then featured in the $uicideboy$' Grey Day tour starting July 24, 2019, and ending August 24, 2019.
-They were present for all shows except for the Norfolk, VA, Des Moines, IA, and the Montreal shows with ZillaKami stating he was not allowed in Canada.
 On December 13, 2019, City Morgue released their second album City Morgue Vol 2: As Good as Dead.
 On the same day, City Morgue was featured on the track "Wardogz" by GRAVEDGR.